-Introduction and Review of the Literature
+Introduction and Review of the Literature (30% of total grade)

 The introduction component of a research paper introduces the reader to your research issue.
 The purpose of the introduction is to provide a clear and concise overview of your research study including: the research issue/problem in counseling, a rationale for examining this research issue, and the purpose of your study.
 The introduction should be one page.